 Note.
-Where pilot burners are used in auxiliary boilers, an additional diesel oil tank with a capacity for 8 h operation may be required
+Where pilot burners are used in auxiliary boilers, an additional diesel oil tank with a capacity for 8 h operation may be required.

-Heavy fuel oil service tank with a capacity for 8 h operation of main engines and auxiliary boilers Diesel oil service tank with a capacity for 8 h operation of auxiliary engines
+Heavy fuel oil service tank with a capacity for 8 h operation of main engines and auxiliary boilers b) Heavy fuel oil service tank with a capacity for 8 h operation of main engines and auxiliary boilers